ShiqiYu/libfacedetection.train/README.md

     └── trainset.json
     ```
 _NOTE: \
 We relabled the WIDER Face train set using [RetinaFace](https://github.com/deepinsight/insightface/tree/master/detection/RetinaFace).
-New labels are in `$TRAIN_ROOT/data/widerface/train_label`.\
+New labels are in
-`$TRAIN_ROOT/data/widerface/trainset.json`_ is the COCO_format annotations file used in DALI dataloader.
+`$TRAIN_ROOT/data/widerface/trainset.json`, which is the COCO_format annotations file used in DALI dataloader._

 ## Training
 ```Shell